team3011/2025FTC/README.md

  	b) in the configuration panel in the top right, expand Subsystem_Test<br>
   	c) change the power level in the configuration panel to another positive number (DO NOT SWITCH FROM POSITIVE TO NEGATIVE WHILE MOTOR IS MOVING WITHOUT GOING TO 0 (and vice versa)!!!!!!!
 You you destroy your motor).
 You must press enter to activate the new value.<br>
    	d) click init then start<br>
     	e) change the power.
 The motor should be changing speed.<br>
+9) Uploading your code to Github<br>
+	a) click File -> Git -> Commit<br>
+	b) make sure all the files you modified are checked, click Commit and Push<br>
+	c) at some point you will need to log Github and create a handshake between Android Studio and Github.<br>